xiaofen9/xiaofen9.github.io/_pages/about.md

 * Mar 1, 2024.
 Our work on defending adversarial learning attacks against bio-authentication systems is accepted to USENIX Security 2024!

-* Sep 8, 2023.
-Gave talks about Software Supply Chain Security at IBM Research USA and Texas A&M University.

-* Jul 10, 2023.
-One paper accepted to IEEE S&P 2024.

 [Full list](/news)